vuejs/docs/src/api/built-in-directives.md

 - **Shorthand:** `#`

-- **Expects:** JavaScript expression that is valid in a function argument position (supports destructuring in [supported environments](/guide/components/slots.html#destructuring-slot-props)).
+- **Expects:** JavaScript expression that is valid in a function argument position, including support for destructuring.
 Optional - only needed if expecting props to be passed to the slot.

 - **Argument:** slot name (optional, defaults to `default`)

 - **Limited to:**

   - `<template>`
-  - [components](/guide/components/slots.html#abbreviated-syntax-for-lone-default-slots) (for a lone default slot with props)
+  - [components](/guide/components/slots.html#scoped-slots) (for a lone default slot with props)

 - **Example:**